hneemann/Digital/README.md

 Similar to Logisim, Digital also allows to embed previously saved circuits in new designs, so hierarchical circuits can be created.
 However, in Digital embedded circuits are included as often as the circuit is used.
 This is similar to a C program in which all function calls are compiled as inlined functions.
-This is similar to a real circuit: Each circuit is "physically present" as often as it is used in the circuit.
-Although this approach increases the size of the data structure, it simplifies the simulation itself.
+And this is also similar to a real circuit:
+Each sub circuit is "physically present" as often as it is used in the design.
+Although this approach increases the size of the data structure of the simulation model in memory, it simplifies the simulation itself.
-Thus, for example, the inputs and outputs of an embedded circuit not specifically treat, they simply don't exist anymore after the formation of the simulations model.
-Even bidirectional connections can be implemented.
+Thus, for example, the inputs and outputs of an embedded circuit are not specifically treat, they simply don't exist anymore after the formation of the simulation model.
+Even bidirectional connections can be implemented easily.
-Because of that approach for instance a separately embedded AND gate behaves exactly like an AND gate inserted at top level although there is actually no difference between these two variants from the simulation perspective.
+Because of that approach for instance a embedded AND gate in a sub circuit behaves exactly like an AND gate inserted at top level although there is actually no difference between these two variants from the simulation models perspective.

-Logisim works somewhat different, which sometimes leads to surprises like unexpected signal propagation times.
+Logisim works somewhat different, which sometimes leads to surprises like unexpected signal propagation times and which makes it difficult to use bidirectional pins.

 ### Performance ###